With Theaters Still Closed, 136-Year-Old 'Playbill' Does A Quick Online Pivot

 Playbill is creating quizzes and contests online as well – and has seen an uptick in engagement.
 "My philosophy has always been, let's create a digital community of Broadway fans," says social media director Felicia Fitzpatrick.
 "Theater kids have so many opinions — they love sharing them."

-Playbill's publisher, Philip Birsh, says he's proud of the way the company has adapted to the moment, but knows it's going to be a while before theater comes back.
+Playbill's president and CEO, Philip Birsh, says he's proud of the way the company has adapted to the moment, but knows it's going to be a while before theater comes back.

 "We'll have to reinvest our own capital back into the company in order to bring it up to speed, once Broadway is back," Birsh says.
 "But the online is functioning and keeping us in the public's eye and keeping the doors, you know, partially open, the lights on dim.
 But we will return."